Star Trek Generations: Cast

 Malcolm McDowell (pictured in 2007) requested his character not have alien features to avoid lengthy sessions in the makeup chair.

 The main cast of Star Trek: The Next Generation reprise their roles in Generations: Patrick Stewart as Captain Jean-Luc Picard, Jonathan Frakes as Commander William Riker, LeVar Burton as Chief Engineer Lieutenant Commander Geordi La Forge, Brent Spiner as Lieutenant Commander Data, Gates McFadden as Chief Medical Officer Commander Beverly Crusher, Michael Dorn as Lieutenant Commander Worf, and Marina Sirtis as ship's counselor Commander Deanna Troi.
 Recurring characters from the series return, including Barbara March and Gwynyth Walsh as the villainous Klingon sisters Lursa and B'Etor Duras, Patti Yasutake as Enterprise nurse Lieutenant Alyssa Ogawa, and Whoopi Goldberg as Guinan.

 Malcolm McDowell plays Tolian Soran, the film's antagonist.
+Marlon Brando wanted to play the role and informed producer Rick Berman about it, but Shelley Lanberg turned him down due to his high price demands.
 McDowell had worked with Stewart on stage decades earlier, and relished the chance to kill Shatner's character.
 He liked his character's spiked hair and black ensemble, and requested that his character not have alien features to avoid lengthy makeup sessions.

 In the film's initial script, the entire principal cast of The Original Series was featured, but only three members appear in the film: William Shatner as Kirk, James Doohan as Scott, and Walter Koenig as Chekov.
 Leonard Nimoy and DeForest Kelley declined to appear as their characters Spock and Leonard McCoy.
 Nimoy felt there were story problems with the script and that Spock's role was extraneous.
 Producer Rick Berman told the press, "Both Leonard Nimoy and DeForest Kelley felt they made a proper goodbye in the last movie."
 Nimoy and Kelley's lines were subsequently modified for Doohan and Koenig.
 The news that not all of the Original Series cast was in the film was not passed to all of The Next Generation actors.
 When Goldberg arrived on set on her first day, she immediately asked to see Nichelle Nichols, who portrayed Nyota Uhura in The Original Series.
 When told that Nichols was not in the film, she said to Koenig, "The fans have been waiting for years to see Nichelle and me and Uhura and Guinan on screen together."
 Patrick Stewart said that he had made an effort to ensure the original cast's involvement in the film: "I didn't want us to sail into the future just as The Next Generation cast."